anoopshah/Rdiagnosislist/cran-comments.md

 New functions for SNOMED concept decomposition and composition, transitive closure table and export concept databases for MedCAT and MiADE natural language processing system.

+Corrects the error in the previous submission where a temporary file was saved in the incorrect location.